-When scheduling a dissertation defense, students should email a copy of their dissertations to the Director of the Lapp Learning Commons, who will provide recommendations for any additional formatting and citation corrections that are required.
+When scheduling a dissertation defense, students should email a copy of their dissertation to the Director of the Lapp Learning Commons, who will provide recommendations for any additional formatting and citation corrections that are required.

 If the dissertation is passed by the committee, the student must provide a copy of the dissertation to the library no later than three weeks before the date of graduation.
-See Appendix 3 for guidelines.
+Students must upload the final draft of their dissertations through the submission portal on Canvas in order to be allowed to graduate.
+Students should consult the submission requirements for their dissertation which can be found at this link: https://libguides.ctschicago.edu/grad\checklist and in Appendix 3.